-In addition to trade shows, I also added more gift shows, also targeted toward buyers, to my docket.
-I traveled to Seattle and San Francisco to attend days-long events, spending hours and hours alone at my booth with tired feet.
-Unfortunately, not everyone thought deodorant was the most “giftable” item (later in 2013, I introduced a “gift set” of deodorant jars packaged together to combat this notion).
-There were some days when I’d watch buyers and customers breeze by my booth one after another, then skip me and head straight for a neighboring exhibitor with artisanal soaps or letterpress greeting cards.
+In addition to attending trade shows, I also added more gift shows (also targeted toward buyers) to my docket.
+I traveled to Seattle and San Francisco to attend multi-day events, spending hours and hours alone at my booth with tired feet.
+Unfortunately, not everyone thought deodorant was the most “giftable” item (later in 2013, I introduced a gift set of deodorant jars packaged together to dispel this notion).
+There were some days when I’d watch buyers and customers breeze towards my booth, one after another, then skip me and head straight for a neighboring exhibitor with artisanal soaps or letterpress greeting cards.
 I once watched a buyer chat up the person next to me (the owner of a lotion brand), then walk away.
 Feeling desperate, I chased her down, introduced myself, and put a jar of deodorant in her hands.
 She respectfully declined but commended me for my straightforward approach.
-Another day, I met a soap vendor who told me his sister was friends with Silverstone, and he offered to pass along some of my deodorant.
+Another day, I met a soap vendor who told me his sister was friends with Alicia Silverstone (noted vegan, animal rights activist, and fan of natural products) and he offered to pass along some of my deodorant.
 Sure, why not?
 I handed him a jar.
 I doubted anything would come of it, but I was determined to capitalize on these costly endeavors any way I could, especially when it meant time away from Chris and Oliver.

 Locally, I planned to debut two new scents at a popular springtime gift show called the Better Living Show.
 My baseline formula was down pat, so creating new scents was not a heavy lift, and I loved the creative process.
 In addition to my existing Ylang-Ylang + Calendula and Cedarwood + Juniper offerings (along with Fragrance Free), customers had been asking for a brighter, fresher scent.
 I wanted to add something citrusy that would still be unexpected—more unusual and exotic.
 I loved the vibrance of lime and landed on bergamot as a perfect match.
-A green citrus fruit with floral undertones, bergamot is known for being used in high-end perfumes.
+A green citrus fruit with floral undertones, bergamot is known for its use in high-end perfumes.
 It’s uplifting and fresh, but not overpowering.
 I knew the name itself would look and sound much more interesting than something familiar, like orange or grapefruit.

-I started making test batches of deodorant at home, adding a different number of drops of essential oil each time, trying to get the scent just right.
+I started making test batches of deodorant with the new scent at home, adding a different number of drops of essential oil each time, trying to get the scent just right.
 After multiple rounds of testing, I perfected the ratio, and Bergamot + Lime became the fourth scent to join the Schmidt’s family.

 The fifth scent, Lavender + Sage, required a similar process.
 Even though I’d avoided creating a lavender deodorant because I felt it was overdone in the naturals scene, I had to acknowledge that the scent had a huge appeal among customers.
-They’d been asking for it, and it was true that nearly all of my competitors in the deodorant space offered it, so if I wanted to win people over, I knew I’d need to meet some of them in their comfort zone.
-Of course I wanted to put my own spin on things.
+They’d been asking for it, and nearly all of my competitors in the deodorant space offered it, so if I wanted to win people over, I knew I’d need to meet some of them in their comfort zone.
+Of course, I wanted to put my own spin on things.
 My customers had come to expect unusual scent combinations from me, and I loved to develop them; it was part of the Schmidt’s DNA at this point.
 In the end, clary sage emerged as the pairing winner.
 The combination offered the familiar tranquility of lavender with an original, earthy, soothing boost from the sage.